Virtual Visiting Writers & Open Mics

 Visiting Writer Events

-To promote the safety and well-being of our students and guests, all visiting writers and open mics for 2020 will be hosted over Zoom.
+To promote the safety and well-being of our students and guests, all visiting writers and open mics for Spring 2021 will be hosted over Zoom.

 Please register in advance and you will receive a confirmation email with instructions to join the meeting after clicking the "Reserve Your Spot" buttons.

 Virtual Visiting Writers: Kiki Petrosino & Kristen Renee Miller

 Date: February 23, 2021